-2020, as a whole, has been an incredibly challenging year — for employees, for organizations, and for communities.
-If you had asked corporate leaders before 2020 what was at the top of their worry list, surely a pandemic wasn’t it.
-The confluence of COVID-19, extreme financial and economic disruption, the deep and widespread impact of racial injustice, and a dramatic increase in mental health needs due to all of the above, has left employers searching for guidance and solutions to these complex and ever-changing dynamics.
+As we enter 2021 and reflect on the previous year, there’s no denying that 2020 was an incredibly challenging year — for employees, for organizations, and for communities.
+If you had asked corporate leaders before what was at the top of their worry list, surely a pandemic wasn’t it.
+The confluence of COVID-19, extreme financial and economic disruption, the deep and widespread impact of racial injustice, and a dramatic increase in mental health needs due to all of the above, has left employers searching for guidance and solutions to changing work environments.
 Therefore, we’ve compiled these six tips to help you navigate a changing work environment:

 - Take a broad view of workplace health and safety